 The Filipinos are all opposed to annexation by America.
 Since the defeat of the heroic Aguinaldo army, however, the Filipinos have settled down to working their way gradually to national freedom.
 Today the Filipinos have no voice in foreign affairs.
-Through the influence of the 12,-000 Filipino University graduates, most of whom have had schooling abroad, the natives have become fully appreciative of the importance of foreign affairs.
-But what hurts the Filipinos most is that in the final disposition of \mathbf{their} natural resources, such as timber, mining concessions and public lands, they must first secure permission of the Commander-in-Chief of the American Naval and Military forces-the President of the United States.
+Through the fluence of the 12,-000 Filipino University graduates, most of whom have had schooling abroad. the natives have become fully appreciative of the importance of foreign affairs.
+But what hurts the Filipinos most is that in the final disposition of theirnatural resources, such timber, mining concessions and public lands, they must first secure permission of the Commander-in-Chief of the American Naand Military val forces-the President of the United States.
 Finally the Supreme Court has ruled that the Filipinos can enjoy such rights as the American Congress is willing to give them.